Refine by health condition

 Kaiuwe Lewandrowski is an Orthopedics provider in Tucson, Arizona.
 Dr. Lewandrowski is highly rated in 11 conditions, according to our data.
 His top areas of expertise are Spinal Stenosis, Herniated Disk, Spondylolisthesis, Laminectomy, and Endoscopy.
 Dr. Lewandrowski is currently accepting new patients.

-John Elfar is an Orthopedics specialist and a Hand Surgeon in Tucson, Arizona.
+I enjoy spending time with my family and traveling.
+I love my job.
+I love it so much that you will find me in clinic or in the OR even on my days off.
 Dr. Elfar is highly rated in 2 conditions, according to our data.
 His top areas of expertise are Mononeuritis Multiplex, Carpal Tunnel Syndrome, Hypermobile Joints, Nerve Decompression, and Endoscopy.
-Dr. Elfar is currently accepting new patients.

 Tucson Orthopaedic Institute Professional Corporation